-Report Function (Approximate word count 20 - 40 words) Features (Approximate word count 10 - 20 words) Marking Guide Candidates must explain the function of each of the reports.
-The answers provided by the candidate must reflect the exemplar answers below.
-Marking Guide Candidates must list two features of each report.
-The answers provided by the candidate must reflect the exemplar answers below.
-Aged Receivables Report An Aged Receivables Report is a summary of all receivables due from customers at any given point in time, broken down into different aging categories based on the number of days since the respective invoices were raised.
+Report Function (Approximate word Features (Approximate word count 20 - 40 words) count 10 - 20 words) Aged Receivables Report Assessor Instructions Candidates must explain the function of each of the reports.
+The answers provided by the candidate must reflect the exemplary answers below.
+An Aged Receivables Report is a summary of all receivables due from customers at any given point in time, broken down into different aging categories based on the number of days since the respective invoices were raised.
+Assessor Instructions Candidates must list two features of each report.
+The answers provided by the candidate must reflect the exemplary answers below.
 Customers names The total amount owed by each customer Amount of time the debts have been outstanding broken down into aging periods Whether any amounts are past due Amounts not yet due.
-Aged Payables Report An Aged Payables Report shows the amount owed by a business to its suppliers.
+Aged Payables Report Assessor Instructions An Aged Payables Report shows the amount a business owes to its suppliers.
 The report assists a business in organising and visualising the amounts they owe.
-Supplier names The total amount the business owes each supplier Amount of time the business has owed debts broken down into aging periods Whether any payments are past due Payments not yet due.
+Assessor Instructions Supplier names The total amount the business owes each supplier Amount of time the business has owed debts broken down into aging periods Whether any payments are past due Payments not yet due.